Philippine noontime variety television shows: 'Sang Linggo nAPO Sila (1995–1998)

+MTB (1998–2005)

 Magandang Tanghali Bayan (1998–2003)

-After the APO failed to beat the EB's high ratings, Randy, John, and Willie was pitted to the established trio of Tito, Vic, and Joey as ABS-CBN launched its new noontime show on November 30, 1998, with the title Magandang Tanghali Bayan.
+After the APO failed to beat the EB's high ratings, Randy, John, and Willie were pitted against the established trio of Tito, Vic, and Joey as ABS-CBN launched its new noontime show on November 30, 1998, with the title Magandang Tanghali Bayan.
 Its highlight segment, Pera O Bayong, made Magandang Tanghali Bayan overtook EB's ratings for years.
 Due to the growing popularity of the show, EB gave its first millions on television through its new segments Meron O Wala and the all-time popular segment Laban O Bawi which featured the phenomenal all-female dance group Sexbomb Girls.
 Magandang Tanghali Bayan faced numerous controversies and suspensions including the one-week suspension of the show in August 1999 due to the notorious green jokes of the main hosts.
 During that week, a placeholder show entitled Esep-Esep filled in the timeslot.
 In 2001, Revillame was dismissed from the show which resulted in major changes, such as new hosts and segments.

 Another triumvirate was introduced on Magandang Tanghali Bayan when matinee idols Rico Yan, Dominic Ochoa, and Marvin Agustin joined the show after Willie's exit.
 Their addition resulted in the show bringing in a younger demographic and a more wholesome approach to noontime viewing.
-However, on March 29, 2002, Yan died during his Lenten vacation in Palawan and Magandang Tanghali Bayan later on reformatted on November 23, 2002, with new segments and additional hosts, after it had lost its victory in terms of ratings to EB.
-The reformat, however, failed to stop the management in deciding to bring back Revillame effective February 22, 2003, which led to its second incarnation, Masayang Tanghali Bayan.
+However, on March 29, 2002, Yan died during his Lenten vacation in Palawan, and Magandang Tanghali Bayan later reformatted on November 23, 2002, with new segments and additional hosts, after it had lost its victory in terms of ratings to EB.
+The reformat, however, failed to stop the management from deciding to bring back Revillame effective February 22, 2003, which led to its second incarnation, Masayang Tanghali Bayan.

 Masayang Tanghali Bayan (2003–2004)

 Magandang Tanghali Bayan aired its last episode on February 21, 2003, and was replaced by Masayang Tanghali Bayan as ABS-CBN's response to the noontime competition against EB.
 The new MTB premiered on February 22, 2003, and was simulcasted on ABS-CBN's VHF (led by flagship station Channel 2) and UHF channels (Studio 23) nationwide, with Revillame reunited with Santiago and Estrada, along with co-hosts Padilla, delas Alas, Bayani Agbayani, Mickey Ferriols, Aubrey Miles, Tado, and Bentong.
-The show gave out more cash prizes than its predecessor through the segments Super Jack En Poy and Urong Sulong, that gave away 2 million pesos as a jackpot prize.
+The show gave out more cash prizes than its predecessor through the segments Super Jack En Poy and Urong Sulong, which gave away 2 million pesos as a jackpot prize.

 Before the end of 2003, Revillame resigned from the show in regards to his derogatory joke against their co-host Mahal.
 The show continued to air until February 2004 with comedian Vhong Navarro and actor-host Edu Manzano taking over Willie's place.
-However, Masayang Tanghali Bayan failed to sustain viewership and was cancelled on February 20, 2004, two days before their first anniversary on television.
+However, Masayang Tanghali Bayan failed to sustain viewership and was canceled on February 20, 2004, two days before its first anniversary on television.